We’re expecting 300,000 football fans to rush into Nashville for the ALL-FREE 2019 NFL Draft festivities Thursday, April 25-Saturday, April 27.

 Fan engagement with all sorts of attractions: virtual reality exhibits, autograph signings, football clinics, interactive games, local food vendors, beer booths, an opportunity to have your photo made with the Vince Lombardi trophy, live music, merchandise booths.
 Held in parking lots adjoining Nissan Stadium.

-There will also be an outdoor live music stage adjoining the NFL Draft Experience.
+There will also be an outdoor live music stage adjoining the NFL Draft Experience with performances by a diverse group of artists including Charles Esten, Striking Matches, Mikky Ekko and a dozen others.

 I can’t make things easy for you in this massive swarm of people–but I may be able to make things easier with these tips.